-- The student's background, skills (developmental level as reviewed at Level III/Clinical Bound), and areas identified as needing special attention.
-The student gives the preceptor a copy of the Professional Experience and Learning Needs Profile that was completed for Level III/Clinical Bound. - 2.
+- The student's background, skills (developmental level as reviewed at Clinical Bound), and areas identified as needing special attention.
+The student gives the preceptor a copy of the Professional Experience and Learning Needs Profile that was completed for Clinical Bound. - 2.
 The student's learning style and ways that they have successfully learned in the past. - 3.
 The preceptor's preferred learning style and the precepting style that will be used in the initial days of clinical.
 The preceptor should be encouraged to complete the Learning Styles Inventory. - 4.
 The need for an orientation period.
 Students need to observe the clinic and other appropriate clinical areas to get a feel for the workings of the setting.
 The length of this orientation will vary depending on the student's familiarity with the setting.
 Even if the site is familiar to the student, the role will be different and the student will benefit from a period of time to observe and reflect on this new role. - Dress requirements in this practice.
 Students are required to wear their FSMFN picture IDs at all times. - 6.
 The mechanism by which the student should communicate with the preceptor should illness or emergency necessitate a missed clinical day. - 7.
-The practice guidelines/protocols for the nurse-midwifery or nurse practitioner service.
+The practice guidelines/protocols for the nursemidwifery or nurse practitioner service.
 If possible, each student should receive a copy of the practice guidelines/protocols. - 8.
 The student's clinical schedule and the needs of the site.
-This should include a review of the didactic requirements during the Clinical Practicum, coursework deadlines, and the consequences if this work is not completed in a timely fashion.
-The FSMFN recommends that CNEP students initially spend no more than three (3) days per week in the clinical Clinical Practicum coursework is well underway.
+This should include a review of the requirements during the Clinical Practicum.
 The preceptor should review the student's Clinical Practicum timeline at this meeting. - 9.
 The beginning clinical assignment should be discussed.
 CNEP students are encouraged to begin their clinical experience in antepartum or women's health with one preceptor.
 CFNP students may begin clinical in women's health, pediatrics, or family practice.
 CWHCNP students may begin their clinical in obstetrics, gynecology, or primary care.
 The length of time each student needs to feel comfortable in the new role will vary greatly.
 It is up to the student and preceptor, with the RCC as a resource, to design the clinical experience that best meets individual needs. - 10.
 The preceptor should clarify the expectations regarding physician and other consultations.
-Any special considerations in dealing with hospital, office, or clinic personnel or with clients, and any expectations for attendance at staff meetings case review, grand rounds, or other department functions should be discussed. - Any concerns that either the student or preceptor may have regarding the clinical experience.
+Any special considerations in dealing with hospital, office, or clinic personnel or with clients, and any expectations for attendance at staff meetings case review, grand rounds, or other department functions should be discussed. - 11.
+Any concerns that either the student or preceptor may have regarding the clinical experience. - 12.
+Timely completion of the Daily and Monthly Developmental Assessment Tools (DATs) each day.
+The student and preceptor should formulate a workable schedule so that the daily DATs can be completed and discussed immediately following each clinical session and the monthly DATs each month.

-- 12. Timely completion of the Daily and Monthly Developmental Assessment Tools (DATs) each day.
-The student and preceptor should formulate a workable schedule so that the daily DATs can be completed and discussed immediately following each clinical session and the monthly DATs each month. - 13.
-Communication with the Regional Clinical Coordinator (RCC).
+13. Communication with the Regional Clinical Coordinator (RCC).
 The student should remind the preceptor that the RCC will be contacting both the preceptor and the student every 2 weeks.
 Discuss the importance of regular communication between the RCC and preceptor and the importance of this in the student's educational process.